 One helpful way to be mindful of your emotions is by creating the space to process them.
 This can look like jotting down feelings and concerns in a journal or simply taking a 5–10-minute break to breathe and be present.

 Practicing awareness with a technique that works best for you is a sure step in the right direction when processing emotions.

 Communicate with Someone You Trust

 Often, verbalizing how we feel can help us sort through complex emotions.
 This is also an effective way to accept your emotions and destigmatize complex feelings.
-Talking to a trusted individual, whether a parent, teacher or spouse, has been shown to lessen feelings of shame and guilt.
+Talking to a trusted individual, whether a parent, teacher, or spouse, has been shown to lessen feelings of shame and guilt.
 Remember, you do not have to do it alone, and you may surprisingly find that others also feel the same way.

 Prioritize Your Wellness

-A new schedule and season can often lead to challenges in maintaining work-life balance.
-This is the very time that many of us dive head in first, making it difficult to upkeep personal wellness.
+A new schedule and season can often lead to challenges in maintaining a work-life balance.
+This is the very time that many of us dive head-in first, making it difficult to upkeep personal wellness.
 Establishing healthy boundaries with work and striving for work-life balance is a great way to manage all the stressors that life throws our way.
 Don’t be afraid to take time for yourself and to carve out the space to do the things you love.
 The Summer may be almost over, but spending time with loved ones, being outdoors, and taking a moment to relax never goes out of season.

 Don’t be Afraid to Ask for Help